unreasonablyEffective42/microLisp/Tutorial.md

            xs)))
 ```

 Though these implementations are not as efficient as they could be.
-Check out their tail recursive definitions in `lists.scm` </br>
+Check out their tail recursive definitions in `lists.mu` </br>
 Higher order functions can even be used to make data types.
 While the internal representation of `cons` is not in terms of functions, we could implement `cons` with nothing but `lambda` if we want to.

 ```Scheme